On the Trail of the Laughing Elephant

 The vegetable farmers who bought it upon Eugene’s death rented it to Elizabeth Eidenbenz from 1939 – 1944.
 She was the inspired and inspirational Swiss girl who, with her team of young nurses, rescued pregnant women from the Retirada camps of Argeles, Perpignan and Rivesaltes and saved the lives of almost 600 babies.

-A picture of the laughing elephant is to be found on the wall that backs onto the reception area.
+There is a picture of the laughing elephant on the wall that backs onto the reception area.
 The rest of the building is dedicated to Elizabeth Eidenbenz and the memory of the humanitarian miracle she performed within its walls.

 When Pierre’s three children grew up and married, he commissioned the fashionable Danish Architect, Viggo Dorph- Petersen, to design three chateaux, one for each of them.